danialeyz/danialeyz/README.md

 -------------------
 HI my name is danial , I currently live in iran,tehran.
-I am a junior front-end developer and im sharing my useful projects .
+I made this account recently and im trying to share my mini project or full project publicly in thisb account to show my skills and for sure helping other developers.
 You can contact me via email : danialeyvaziiii@gmail.com

 -------------------
 *my skills are* :